-Before a visa lottery winner can be approved for a green card (U.S. lawful permanent residence), the person must prove that he or she is not inadmissible.
+Before a diversity visa lottery winner can be approved for a green card (U.S. lawful permanent residence), the applicant must prove that he or she is not inadmissible.
 One of the grounds of inadmissibility is that the person is likely to become a public charge (depend primarily on government assistance based on financial need).
-To overcome this ground of inadmissibility, lottery winners will need to provide documentary evidence that they have available means of support.
+(See I.N.A.
+Section 212(a)(4).)

-For a more general overview of the process, see Green Card Application Process After Winning The DV Lottery.
+For a general overview of the process, see Green Card Application Process After Winning The DV Lottery.

 Form I-134 must be filled out by someone who is a U.S. citizen or lawful permanent resident.
-The person need not be a family member, but should have a close enough relationship with the immigrant that the immigration authorities believe the sponsor will make sure that the immigrant will not need to apply for public assistance or welfare for up to three years after becoming a permanent resident.
+The person need not be a family member, but should have a close enough relationship with the immigrant that U.S. immigration authorities are convinced that the sponsor will make sure that the immigrant will not need to apply for public assistance or welfare for up to three years after becoming a permanent resident.

-How much is enough?
-The immigrant or sponsor’s income, or assets (which must be convertible to cash within one year) must be enough to support the immigrant (as well as the sponsor’s own household) at the level of 125% of the current Poverty Guidelines or above.
-For the current guidelines, go to the www.uscis.gov page for "Form I-864P."
+For starters, the immigrant or sponsor’s income, or assets (which must be convertible to cash within one year) must be enough to support the immigrant (as well as the sponsor’s own household) at the level of 125% of the current Poverty Guidelines or above.
+For the current guidelines, go to the USCIS page for "Form I-864P."